 I was intrigued by the short intro to the "zucchini flowers" section of the book: yes, there's a SECTION (well, not quite.
 It's a SUBsection under "zucchini").
 In addition to the recipes mentioned above, it also suggested adding the flowers to frittatas or risottos.

-I make frittatas several times a week, so I felt a bit “ho-hum” about that recommendation.
+I make frittatas several times a week, so I felt a bit "ho-hum" about that recommendation.
 Risotto is more my speed, but I decided to change it up and substitute orzo for the usual arborio rice, which gives us squash blossom ORZOTTO.
-(I realize that orzotti are pearl barley, but I think the name “orzotto” can apply very nicely to orzo as well.
-That’s my story and I’m sticking to it.)
+Now, I don't want to offend anyone: true orzotto involves orzotti, which are pearl barley.
+I am borrowing the name "orzotto" because I think it also applies very nicely to an orzo dish that is prepared like a risotto.
+That's my story and I'm sticking to it.

 The great part about the orzotto hack is that the pasta takes much less time to cook to the desired creamy, slightly-further-than-al-dente texture than rice.
 The pasta takes on a nice, nutty flavor when toasted lightly before adding white wine.
 Made with some flavorful, homemade chicken or vegetable stock, a few saffron threads, some Parmesan cheese, and the squash flowers, it's a thing of greatness.